On the efficiency-loss free ordering-robustness of product-PCA: The Robustness of PPCA

 \section{The Robustness of PPCA}

 The aim of this section is to compare the robustness of PPCA and PCA in estimating $\mathcal{S}_r$.
 Note that an accurate estimation of $\mathcal{S}_r$ requires that the sample signal eigenvalues be ordered as leading eigenvalues instead of being ordered behind some noise eigenvalues.
-To quantitatively investigate the robustness in estimating $\Sr$, define
+To quantitatively investigate such ordering-robustness, define

 which reflects the relative size of the signal eigenvalue $\lambda_j$ with respect to its addition with noise eigenvalue $\lambda_k$.
-A larger value of $\rho_{jk}$ indicates that the sample version of $\lambda_j$ is more easily ranked correctly before the sample version of $\lambda_k$.
+A larger value, closer to one, of $\rho_{jk}$ indicates that the sample version of $\lambda_j$ is more easily ranked correctly ahead of the sample version of $\lambda_k$.
 Hence, $\{\rho_{jk}\}_{k>r}$ can serve as the easiness indicator for the sample version of $\gamma_j$ being correctly included in the estimation of $\Sr$.
 The robustness of PPCA and PCA in estimating $\mathcal{S}_r$ can then be investigated by evaluating their robustness in estimating $\{\theta_j\}_{j\le r}$, where

 In particular, by treating $\theta_j$ as a functional of the underlying distribution, we will investigate its instantaneous change when the underlying distribution is perturbed by $x$.
+The less a statistical functional is affected by $x$, the more robustness it possesses.